dmuth/twitter-sentiment-analysis/README.md

 The following docker containers are used:

 - `twitter-1-fetch-tweets`
-   - Downloads tweets from Twitter with the string "Anthrocon" in them.
+   - Downloads tweets from Twitter with a search string in them.
 - `twitter-2-analyze-tweets`
    - Sends tweets off to AWS to be analyzed
 - `twitter-3-export-tweets`